Denver Military Divorce Attorney

 A military divorce takes place in an ordinary civil court like any other divorce.
 What is different from regular divorces are the types of issues involved.
 Generally, there are some significant and unique issues that may arise during a divorce when one spouse is in the military or retired from the military.

 For example, there is the issue of whether and how to divide retirement benefits in a divorce case.
 Military personnel rely on receiving retirement benefits, but Colorado law requires the equitable distribution of marital property.
 What happens to retirement benefits in view of this law?
 Firstly, Colorado law is superseded by federal law and military regulations.
-As such, a military pension is not subject to division by a divorce court if the parties were not married for 10 years or more.
-Secondly, some aspects of military retirement may be disability related, as opposed to regular pension.
+As such, a military pension is not subject to division by a divorce court if the parties were not married for 10 years or more of service, yet may still count as marital property.
+Secondly, some aspects of military retirement may be disability-related, as opposed to regular pension.
 Disability retirement pay is not considered property and is also not subject to division by a court in a divorce.
 However, either form of monthly pension or retirement pay will be included as income for purposes of determining alimony and child support.

 Unique issues may also come up related to military deployments and long work hours.
 To determine custody and parenting time, the court will examine each parent’s demonstrated capacity to care for the child.
 Fault is not considered.
 Instead, the emphasis is the child’s best interests in terms of both primary residential custody and legal custody (decision-making).
 The former refers to who lives with a child for the majority of the time.
 The latter refers to the right of a parent to be involved when a decision related to education, religion, or medical care affects the child.
 If a service member wants to get custody, they must have a concrete plan about how the child will receive care in a military life context.
 When both parents are on active duty, it may be even more challenging to determine custody.
 Likewise, challenges can arise when the service member is subject to reassignment, which can have ramifications regarding visitation or primary residence, since he or she may be required to leave Colorado or the U.S. altogether when new orders come in.